EngiTom/EngiTom.github.io/_posts/2023-02-07-old-driver.md

 ### Probability
 Speaking of statistics, my sister actually did a pretty hard math problem incredibly quickly.
 I doubted her math skills but I don't think it was a fluke.
 It was essentially a P(A)/(P(A)+P(B)) problem but no one else knew how to do it.
 She hasn't even learned probability and she knew how to do the problem.

 Now, what is the problem?
 Well, her friend who is barely-ok at math (that means good) was doubting that my sister actually knew how to do the problem and said, "Are you sure you know how to do it and didn't just guess?"
-I actually agreed with this comment, but I was also pissed off because I'm the only one who is allowed to insult my sister.
+I actually agreed with this comment, but I was also mad because I'm the only one who is allowed to insult my sister (joke).

-To borrow from a League streamer, it's like... it's like if your dog starts barking in the middle of the night, you don't think much of it, but if your neighbor's dog starts barking, then it's time to take action.

 A rare moment of sibling comradery has opened my eyes to the importance of respect.